msjimc/circularMT/circularMT-console/README.md

 # circularMT-console

-This program is based on the desktop application [cicularMT](https://github.com/msjimc/circularMT).
-Since circularMT has a interactive graphical user interface it is more flexible than circularMT.
+This program is based on the desktop application [circularMT](https://github.com/msjimc/circularMT).
+Since circularMT has a interactive graphical user interface it is more flexible than circularMT-console.

 ## Contents